suchmememanyskill/switch-guide/docs/user_guide/modchip/index.md

 Before setting up the console for homebrew, it is important to have at least one eShop game (such as [Fallout Shelter](https://www.nintendo.com/games/detail/fallout-shelter-switch/)), application (such as [YouTube](https://www.nintendo.com/games/detail/youtube-switch/) or [Hulu](https://www.nintendo.com/games/detail/hulu-switch/)), or a game demo such as [10 Second Run RETURNS](https://www.nintendo.com/games/detail/10-second-run-returns-switch).
 Running homebrew through any game cartridge will also work, but it must be inserted.
 Running homebrew does not permanently replace or remove the game/application, nor does it become tied to only one game/application (any cartridge you have inserted or any game/application installed can always be used).
 Once you have any game or application, you are prepared to continue on with the guide.

+If you do decide to follow the emuMMC path, make sure you disable [Automatic Save Data Cloud backups/downloads](https://www.nintendo.co.uk/Support/Nintendo-Switch/How-to-Enable-Disable-Automatic-Save-Data-Backups-and-Downloads-1434310.html) beforehand.

 !!! danger "Disclaimer"
     We **ONLY** support the PicoFly modchip (the `RP2040 Zero` development board and the "modchip variant" of it), it's your own responsibility to install a modchip or let your switch get modchipped.